iiscleap/Coswara-Data/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

 Project Coswara by Indian Institute of Science (IISc) Bangalore is an attempt to build a diagnostic tool for COVID-19 detection using the audio recordings such as breathing, cough and speech sounds of an individual.
 Currently, the project is in the data collection stage through crowdsourcing.
-To contribute your audio samples, please go to Project Coswara (https://coswara.iisc.ac.in/).
+To contribute your audio samples, please go to Project Coswara(https://coswara.iisc.ac.in/).
 The exercise takes 5-7 minutes.

 <strong>What am I looking at?</strong>
 This github repository contains the raw audio data collected through https://coswara.iisc.ac.in/ .
 Every participant contributes nine sound samples.
-You can read the paper: [Coswara - A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis] (https://arxiv.org/abs/2005.10548) to know more about the dataset.
+You can read the paper: [Coswara - A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis](https://arxiv.org/abs/2005.10548) to know more about the dataset.
 Note that the dataset size has increased since this paper came out.
-We also maintain a (less frequently updated) blog [here] (https://iiscleap.github.io/coswara-blog/coswara/2020/11/23/visualize_coswara_data_metadata.html).
+We also maintain a (less frequently updated) blog [here](https://iiscleap.github.io/coswara-blog/coswara/2020/11/23/visualize_coswara_data_metadata.html).

 <strong>What is the structure of the repository?</strong>
 Each folder contains metadata and audio recordings corresponding to contributors.
 The folder is compressed.
 To download and extract the data, you can run the script `extract_data.py`